What Is Medicare?

 What Medicare Does Not Cover

-Medicare Parts A and B do not cover everything, but some Medicare Advantage plans may fill in the gaps.
+Medicare Parts A and B do not cover everything.
+Medicare Advantage plans may offer extra benefits that Original Medicare does not cover.
 If there are specific services you want covered, you should consider that when purchasing a Part C plan.

 - Long-term (custodial) care